markhoney/mark.honeychurch.org/docs/blog/life/ouch/index.md

 -- Seikilos Epitaph

-The next is the end of a book a good friend recommended to me many years ago - has an other-worldly feel, and the ending felt profound to me:
+The next is the end of a book a good friend recommended to me many years ago - the book has an other-worldly feel, and the ending felt profound to me.

 > She is silent, she will never speak, never forgive, never reach a hand, never leave this frozen present tense.
 All waits, suspended.
 Suspend the autumn trees, the autumn sky, anonymous people.
 A blackbird, poor fool, sings out of season from the willows by the lake.
 A flight of pigeons over the houses; fragments of freedom, hazard, an anagram made flesh.
 And somewhere the stinging smell of burning leaves.
 >